-The woman said she was too scared to report the incident to police, as prostitution is a crime under the current law in South Australia.
+The woman said she was too scared to report the incident to police, as prostitution is still under the criminal law in South Australia.
 The SA police have since provided assurance that “Sex industry workers should not fear prosecution in disclosure of such reports” and that all sexual offences would be investigated.

-The woman, along with sex industry advocates, are claiming that the story shows the urgent need to legalise prostitution in order to protect those in the industry.
+The woman, along with sex industry advocates, are claiming that the story shows the urgent need to fully decriminalise prostitution.

 “The perpetrator of this crime is not held accountable and can continue to offend.
 We should be outraged that in 2021, in the era of the ‘me too’ movement, we have women working in an industry who do not feel safe because the law does not protect them,” said Sex Industry Network general manager Kat Morrison.

 Hold on a second.
-A woman is raped and the response is that prostitution needs to be made legal so that she and other women can feel “safe” at “work” and not fear prosecution when reporting the assaults that take place in the course of their “jobs”?
+A woman is raped and the response is that prostitution needs to be removed from the criminal law so that she and other women can feel “safe” at “work” and not fear prosecution when reporting the assaults that take place in the course of their “jobs”?